ProMQA: Question Answering Dataset for Multimodal Procedural Activity Understanding: Annotation: Generate-then-Verify

 \subsection{QA Generation}

 \autoref{fig:prompt-full-qa-generation} shows a full prompt example, and~\autoref{fig:prompt-dot} shows an example DOT representation of a recipe.

 In the prompt exploration, the following are our findings: 1) Feeding the recipe as a whole hurts the approval rate compared to the target excerpt.
 This can be because the LLM needs to do extra reasoning to identify where to focus on a recipe.
 2) Feeding the video as frames worsens the approval rate.
 Videos contain more information to contextualize the generation.
 However, the result suggests that even for the strong proprietary multimodal models, feeding information as text, if available, leads to better performance.
-In addition, feeding as frames costs is much less cost inefficient than feeing as text, as models require more tokens to process images.
+In addition, feeding as frames costs is much more expensive than feeding as text, as models require more tokens to process images.

 In the QA generator selection, we noticed that Gemini 1.5 Pro sometimes deviated from the specified format, \eg additional quotations or tags like ``\textit{[question]}'' or ``\textit{[answer]}''.